 More search engine optimization professionals keep their fingers on the pulse of the industry by following a number of bloggers.
 They are a great way to stay up to date with the latest tests & results others have been experimenting with.

 In our mind, learning from bloggers is a supplement to a more formal SEO training programme, and not a replacement.

 4. Local SEO courses

-Personally, I’d only recommend attending an in-course person if you thrive of the interaction with others.
-In my opinion they are often over priced, and provide little more value than an online course would.
+Personally, I’d only recommend attending an in-course person if you thrive off the interaction with others.
+In my opinion, they are often overpriced and provide little more value than an online course would.